MrChaoCao/CS_Notes/devops/W1D1_intro_and_overview.md

 somewhat hierarchical
-gives proximal location, kinda your IP address (within the same ISP) will be pretty close to your neighbors Internet engineering task force doles out addresses to the ISPs ISPs are given a range of IPs that they can dole out ISPs split them up and give them to consumers
+gives proximal location, kinda your IP address (within the same ISP) will be pretty close to your neighbors Internet engineering task force (IETF) doles out addresses to the ISPs ISPs are given a range of IPs that they can dole out ISPs split them up and give them to consumers
 ISPs will have localized routers to serve customers in the same geographic area